Kartikay123/Kraftbase/README.md

 - ✅ Task creation and deletion
 - ✅ Drag-and-drop task reordering
 - ✅ Responsive UI with Tailwind
-- ✅ Deployed on GitHub
+- ✅ Deployed on Vercel

 ---